MO'JU is a First Nations (Wiradyuri), Second generation (Filipinx), Third culture & Third Gender kid.

 They have contributed music (both soundtrack and score) to a range of film and television.
 Their poetry and prose have been published in anthologies and collections, and they have developed and presented theatre and stage productions for some of the most prestigious venues in the country.

 An enthusiastic collaborator they have worked with many artists from around the country and the globe.
-Most recently in 2023 they collaborated with both the Melbourne and Sydney Symphony Orchestras (arranged by Jamie Messenger) for live performances at Hamer Hall and The Sydney Opera House respectively.
+Most recently in 2023 they collaborated with both the Melbourne and Sydney Symphony Orchestras (arranged by Jamie Messenger) for live performances at Hamer Hall and The Sydney Opera House respectively, and contributed work to Oliver Beer's Resonance Project: The Cave which was premiered at the 17th Biennale de Lyon (2024-2025).

 We, Craate Creative, acknowledge the Traditional Custodians of the unceded lands and waters where we work and live, the Wurundjeri People of the Kulin Nation.
 We pay our respects to elders past, present and future; and celebrate the ongoing art and cultural traditions that have been practised on this land by one of the oldest cultures on the planet.